The name and address of the registered provider is:

 The Data Protection Act allows you to find out what information about you is held on computer.

 This applies to your health records.
 If you want to see them, you should make a written request to the practice.
-You are entitled to receive a copy, but should note that a charge will be made.
+You are entitled to receive a copy without a charge.

 A carer is someone who, without payment, provides help and support to a partner, child, relative, friend or neighbour who could not manage without their help.
 This could be due to age, physical or mental illness, substance misuse or disability.
 Anyone can become a carer - carers come from all walks of life, all cultures and can be of any age.